rsapkf/rsapkf-site/src/writing/articles/current-note-taking-setup/current-note-taking-setup.md

 - snippets of code or information [notes from books: programming mostly + non-fiction, courses, MOOCs, Mathematics, pieces of objective information]
 - temporary stuff [project ideas, short term todos, grocery list, scratchpad, etc]

 The first two kinds of notes are kind of permanent notes that I'd like to persist for as long as possible.
 The last kind consists of temporary information and tasks.
 For all types of notes, I like a simple and lightweight markup language, namely Markdown.
-Markdown is supported by all major static site generators (in case I want to turn my notes into websites for other folks to use) and learning Markdown takes virtually no time.
+Markdown is supported by all major static site generators (in case I want to turn my notes into websites) and learning Markdown takes virtually no time.

 Secondly, here are the features I'm looking for in my workflow: